 The evening chef embraced the challenge of creating a vegetarian menu.
 Including traditional Russian food that was made from locally sourced ingredients.

 The little that remained on the plates of the guests was sent to one of the nearby farms as food for the pigs.

 It was also key to reduce the impact of guests’ transportation.
 Everyone stayed overnight at the venue which offered both accommodation and space for the evening meal & party.
 Guests were also moved from place to place on the public bus and one of the local trains.
 Guests who came by car were asked to car pool as far as possible.

-As wedding favours, Yustiniya & Steve gave some sunflower seeds harvested from their garden and zero-waste cloth bags that fulfilled a dual role as both presents and place name cards.
+As wedding favours, Yustiniya & Steve gave some sunflower seeds harvested from their garden.
+Zero-waste cloth bags that fulfilled a dual role as both presents and place name cards.

 Zero Waste Wedding in the French Alps Snapshot